rustamlatypov/parallel-radixsort/README.md

 ## Description

-Sequential and parallel implementations of LSD radix sort.
+Sequential and CPU parallel implementations of LSD radix sort.
 Sequential radix sort is a rather straightforward algorithm.
 Parallel radix sort is parallelized both in the counting phase and the reorganizing phase.
 Multicore processing is achieved using Java's ForkJoinTask framework.

 Both algorithms can be tested and benchmarked against Scala's own implementation of quicksort, i.e., `scala.util.Sorting.quickSort` by running `main.scala`.
 This script checks the validity of the algorithms and times them against quickSort using System.nanoTime.
 Both algorithms sort 32-bit signed integers by grouping them into 8-bit sized batches.